Venice 2 Day Itinerary: How to Spend 2 Dreamy Days in Venice

 No visit to Venice is complete without heading over to Murano and Burano.
 Leave the mainland behind after a mid-morning coffee break and take a water taxi over to these historic islands.
 Famed for its traditional glass blowing, Murano is home to Museo del Vetro which showcases its unique history of glass making through the ages.
 The 7th century Romanesque style Church of Santa Maria and San Donato is also worth a visit.
 Fascinated by ancient legends and myths?
 The colourful mosaic flooring of the basilica is home to the bones of a slain dragon.
 Allegedly.

 Stop for lunch at Murano and then hop aboard your next water taxi to Burano.
 Known for its brightly coloured fishermans houses and its intricate lace making, this tiny island is a haven for tourists.
 With a 17th century leaning bell tower, the Church of San Martino draws in the crowds.
 Wondering how much time you’ll need to see Burano?
-Every part of the 0.2 km² sized island can be reached on foot within 10 minutes, so you needn't worry about taking up precious time on your Venice 2 day itinerary.
+Every part of the 0.2 km² sized island can be reached on foot within 10 minutes, so you needn't worry about taking up precious time on your trip to Venice.

 Next up is Lido, an 11 kilometre long island in the lagoon which separates the city from the sea.
 The Venice Film Festival takes place here every year during late August and early September, but we’d avoid visiting around these times due to the